suu00k1459/OST/README.md

 All components run in Docker containers with no local Python dependencies required.
 The Kafka producer script (`02_kafka_producer.py`) automatically:

-1. Discovers and loads all 2400 device CSV files from data/processed/
+1. Discovers and loads all device CSV files from data/processed/
-2. Maps devices to brokers using device_id modulo 4
-3. Connects to all 4 bootstrap servers simultaneously
+2. Connects to the single Kafka broker
-4. Streams messages randomly across all devices at a configurable rate
+3. Streams messages across all devices at a configurable rate
-5. Routes each message to its assigned broker partition
+4. Publishes to `edge-iiot-stream` topic

 This approach eliminates NumPy compilation issues on Windows and ensures identical deployment across Windows, macOS, and Linux.